xrdocs/8000/_tutorials/cisco-8000-npu-traps-telemetry-gnmi.md

 </div>

 If JSON IETF is used for encoding, some counters might show as strings, which could prevent their visualization later in Grafana.
 This behavior is compliant with RFC 7951 - JSON Encoding of Data Modeled with YANG , section 6.1 (Numeric Types):
-> “A value of the "int64", "uint64", or "decimal64" type is represented as a JSON string”.
+_“A value of the "int64", "uint64", or "decimal64" type is represented as a JSON string”._
 In this case, it’s required to use a Telegraf processor to transform a field from string to integer.
 Extra telegraf.conf can be used to change packet-accepted and packet-dropped fields:
 ```
 [[processors.converter]]
   [processors.converter.fields]
     float = ["packet-*"]
 ```
-{: .notice--info}
+{: .notice--warning}

 Once Telegraf starts collection, following log can be seen from the router:
 ```